ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+#eMutableVarReqd !== .tAssignBegin on line 53 of primes.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tWhileBegin on line 41 of primes.pt
+### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tLiteralAddress on line 54 of primes.pt
-### Semantic assertion 3 failed: !== .tLiteralAddress on line 42 of primes.pt
+### Semantic assertion 3 failed: !== oEmitValue on line 55 of primes.pt
- !== oEmitValue on line 43 of primes.pt
+ !== % value emitted 8 on line 56 of primes.pt

 ```
 end file